serverlessworkflow/specification/specification.md

 </details>

 Defines the state retry policy.
-The "expression" parameter is a [Common Expression Language (CEL)](https://opensource.google/projects/cel) expression that can be evaluated against state data.
+The "expression" parameter is a JsonPath expression that is evaluated against state data.
 This assures that both execution errors as well as actions error results can be used during evaluation.
-The expression must evaluate to true for the retry definition to execute.
+The expression must evaluate return a result in order to be true.

 The "interval" parameter specifies the retry interval (in ISO 8601 repeatable format).
 For example, "R5/PT1M" would mean repeat 5 times with 1 minute intervals before each retry.